cybertoothca/ember-cli-bootstrap3-popover/README.md

 This addon supplies the following _components_:

 * `twbs-popover` - a container-like element for the popover's markup, options, methods, and events.
-* `twbs-popover.content` - a component you nest inside a `twbs-popover` that will generate the _content_ for the popover.
+* `twbs-popover/content` - a component you nest inside a `twbs-popover` that will generate the _content_ for the popover.
-* `twbs-popover.title` - a component you nest inside a `twbs-popover` that will generate the _title_ for the popover.
+* `twbs-popover/title` - a component you nest inside a `twbs-popover` that will generate the _title_ for the popover.
-* `twbs-popover.trigger` - the component you nest inside a `twbs-popover` that acts as the bound element for the popover and in normal trigger events will accept clicks, hovering, and focus events to toggle the popover.
+* `twbs-popover/trigger` - the component you nest inside a `twbs-popover` that acts as the bound element for the popover and in normal trigger events will accept clicks, hovering, and focus events to toggle the popover.

 The following _mixin_ also ships with this addon: